bitcoinbrisbane/pgp-mailer/README.md

 # pgp-mailer
-A NodeJS client to send and receive PGP emails using O365, Gmail, etc
+A Python client to send and receive PGP emails using O365, Gmail, etc